Kate French: Other work

 In 2010, French appeared in television advertisements for Bud Light and 7 Up.
 In 2011, she appeared in advertisements for sunglasses brand Raen Optics.
-In 2012, French featured in a television commercial for car company GMC and in 2018 she appeared in the 'Fansville' campaign for Dr Pepper.
+In 2012, French featured in a television commercial for car company GMC.
+Since 2018 she has appeared in Fansville, an episodic advertising campaign for Dr Pepper.

 Personal life

-French is good friends with writers Angela Robinson and Alex Kondracke.
-In her spare time, French enjoys surfing, water skiing and hiking with her pet dogs.
-French supports the Surfrider Foundation.
-In 2008, she appeared alongside comedian Kathy Griffin in a pro-same-sex marriage ad urging California voters to vote against Proposition 8.
-On September 25, 2010, French married photographer Jon Johnson at her parents' estate in Quogue.
+In her spare time, she enjoys surfing, sailing and hiking.
+On September 25, 2010, she married photographer Jon Johnson at her parents' estate in Quogue.
 She is sometimes featured in his work.
-They live in Eagle Rock, Los Angeles and have two children: a son, Henry William Johnson; and a daughter, Chapel DeFreine Johnson.
-French launched a vintage-inspired jewelry line, The Inheritance LA, in 2015.
+They live in Los Angeles and have two children.
+French launched a surf culture-inspired jewelry line, Low Tide LA, in 2025.